Crispy Rice Sushi Recipe with Smoked Salmon Avocado

 Short grain white rice that’s often labeled as “sushi rice” in Western grocery stores makes the best crispy rice.
 You can also use sweet rice, also known as sticky rice.
 The texture will be more chewy and dense if you use sticky rice.

-No. Only white short grain rice, often labeled as “sushi rice”, will work for crispy rice sushi.
-Short grain white rice releases more starch than any other types of rice and the starch helps the rice grains stick together.
+No. Only white short-grain rice, often labeled as “sushi rice”, will work for crispy rice sushi.
+Short-grain white rice releases more starch than any other type of rice and the starch helps the rice grains stick together.

 Alternatively, you can also use sticky rice (aka sweet rice).